carpentries-incubator/hpc-intro/_episodes/03-organization.md

 - "The home page, reference guide, setup instructions, discussion page, and instructors' guide must be updated for each lesson."
 - "The Makefile stores commonly-used commands."
 ---
+Each lesson is made up of *episodes* that are 10-30 minutes long (including time for both teaching and exercises).
+The episodes of this lesson explain the tools we use to create lessons and the formatting rules those lessons must follow.

+> ## Why "Episodes"?
+>
+> We call the parts of lessons "episodes" because
+> every other term (like "topic") already has multiple meanings,
+> and because it encourages us to think of breaking up our lessons
+> into chunks that are about as long as a typical movie scene,
+> which is better for learning than long blocks without interruption.
+{: .callout}

 Our lessons need artwork,
 CSS style files,
 and a few bits of Javascript.